Kyle Richards Dishes On The Upcoming ‘RHOBH’ Season 7 Reunion

 “There was screaming, there was crying, there was a walk-off.
 It was so intense at times,” Kyle Richards previously told Us Weekly magazine.

 Kyle Richards and Lisa Vanderpump continue to star on The Real Housewives of Beverly Hills as the only two remaining wives of the show.
 Meanwhile, they were joined by guest stars Kim Richards, who has been featured on the show since Season 1 but recently took on a lesser role, and Eden Sassoon, and returning wives Lisa Rinna, Eileen Davidson and Erika Girardi.
-New cast member Dorit Kemsley was also seen on Season 7.
+New cast member Dorit Kemsley was also seen in Season 7.

 As Kyle Richards’ sister, Kim, continues to film with the ladies, her sobriety has remained at the forefront of the show’s storylines.
-As fans will recall, Kim suffered an alcohol relapse in 2015 ahead of the sixth season of The Real Housewives of Beverly Hills, and went to rehab a couple of times.
+As fans will recall, Kim suffered an alcohol relapse in 2015 ahead of the sixth season of The Real Housewives of Beverly Hills and went to rehab a couple of times.
 Then, when Season 6 began filming, she left her full-time role on the reality show and began appearing part-time.

 Because of Kim’s ongoing sobriety issues and closeness to Brandi Glanville, who has frequently spoken badly about her sister, Kim’s relationship with Kyle Richards was strained for several years.
 Now, however, with Kim sober and spending less time with Glanville, she and her sister appear to be getting along much better.
 That said, Kyle Richards noted to E!
 News that Richards was definitely not happy while filming the Season 7 reunion.